 Repeatable results

-HPH is usually better at producing consistent. repeatable results than sonication.
+HPH is usually better at producing consistent, repeatable results than Sonication.
 Obvious advantages of this include better improved product consistency and easier scalability and reliability of production.

-Even small changes in sonication volume, vessel or transducer can generate different results.
+Even small changes in sonication volume, vessel, or transducer can generate different results.

 Versatility